taverntesting/taverntesting.github.io/documentation.md

 ### Special marks

-There are 3 different 'special' marks from Pytest which behave the same as if they were used on a Python test.
+There are 4 different 'special' marks from Pytest which behave the same as if they were used on a Python test.

+**NOTE**: If you look in the Tavern integration tests, you may notice a `_xfail` key being used in some of the tests.
+This is for INTERNAL USE ONLY and may be removed in future without warning.

 #### skip